AxdeKlerk/Searchlight-Promotions-2/README.md

 ![events-2](https://github.com/user-attachments/assets/0a28d58c-1092-4a99-90df-acd84461ec1f)

  ### 9. Contact
- Points the user directly to the section of the website where they can contact the owners of the business
+ ----

  ### 10. Call to Action Buttons (cta-btns)
  Were styled to match the colour scheme of the website and not overwhelm the user’s experience with.

  There are two different cta-btns:
   1. Two general long cta-btns were used; one under the carousel and the other under the about section.
 Both of which would take the use to the Searchlight Promotions listings page at WeGotTickets.com, and
-  2. Eight cta-btns that direct the user to each event’s ticket listing on WeGotTickets.com
+  2. Eight smaller cta-btns that direct the user to each event’s ticket listing on WeGotTickets.com
      ![cta-btn-1](https://github.com/user-attachments/assets/0903f9c8-de07-4da1-acb8-07960c3515e5)
      ![cta-btn-2](https://github.com/user-attachments/assets/369cc1c9-7880-42a1-9d63-082054cf7aa4)